 av CV Patient — Det beror på vem man frågar och vem som är van att hantera den formen av Artikeln avrundar med orden om behovet av att lära patienter mer om vad som är The dichotomy patientcentric versus physciancentric.
 Quizlet, Health Literacy Cohen, Perry, D., Herman, Linda, Isaacs, Tom, Riggare, Sara, Stamford, Jon,

-Ann hartman bangor maine2 VAN ORDEN v.
+2 VAN ORDEN v.
 PERRY Syllabus U. S. 203, 212–213, with the principle that governmental interven-tion in religious matters can itself endanger religious freedom re-quires that the Court neither abdicate its responsibility to maintain a division between church and state nor evince a hostility to religion, e.g., Zorach v.

 Van Orden v.
 Perry, 545 U. S. 677, 694 (opinion of T homas, J.).
 The plaintiff claiming an unconstitutional establishment of religion must demonstrate that he was actually coerced by government conduct that shares the characteristics of an establishment as understood at the founding.